-We can compute the predecessor of x (last element when x is deleted) in time $\mathcal{O}(\log n)$.
+We can compute the predecessor of x (last element when x is deleted) in time $O(\log n)$.

-- ▶ We can compute the predecessor of x (last element when x is deleted) in time $O(\log n)$. - go up until the last edge used was a right edge. go left; go right until you reach a leaf - if you hit the root on the way up, go to the rightmost element if you hit the root on the way up, go to the rightmost element go up until the last edge used was a right edge. go left; go right until you reach a leaf if you hit the root on the way up, go to the rightmost element
+- ▶ We can compute the predecessor of x (last element when x is deleted) in time $O(\log n)$. - go up until the last edge used was a right edge. go left; go right until you reach a leaf - if you hit the root on the way up, go to the rightmost element if you hit the root on the way up, go to the rightmost element go left; go right until you reach a leaf if you hit the root on the way up, go to the rightmost element we can compute the successor of x (last element when an element is inserted) in time $O(\log n)$

-We can compute the predecessor of x (last element when x is deleted) in time O(log n). go up until the last edge used was a right edge. go left; go right until you reach a leaf
+We can compute the predecessor of x (last element when x is deleted) in time O(log n). go up until the last edge used was a right edge. go left; go right until you reach a leaf go up until the last edge used was a left edge. go right; go left until you reach a null-pointer.

-• We can compute the predecessor of x (last element when x is deleted) in time $\mathcal{O}(\log n)$.
+We can compute the predecessor of x (last element when x is deleted) in time $\mathcal{O}(\log n)$. go up until the last edge used was a right edge.